AmineDjeghri/awesome-os-setup/windows_workflow/README.md

    - Deactivate it in Windows terminal by using administrator mode with `slmgr /cpky`
    - Activate it on the new computer using `slmgr /ipk xxxxx-xxxxx-xxxxx-xxxxx-xxxxx`
 ### 1.2.
 Windows configuration
- - Save your key: Connect windows with your Microsoft/Outlook account to save and link the key to your account
+ - 🔑 Save your key: Connect windows with your Microsoft/Outlook account to save and link the key to your account
- - Activate localization on windows (if you want to localize your device)
+ - 📍 Activate localization on windows (if you want to localize your device)
- - Activate bitlocker to encrypt your data (Exists only on Windows pro, education and enterprise edition)
+ - 🔐 Activate bitlocker to encrypt your data (Exists only on Windows pro, education and enterprise edition)
- - When placing an external monitor that runs 144HZ, make sure to activate the `144Hz` in display settings
+ - 🖥️ When placing an external monitor that runs 144HZ, make sure to activate the `144Hz` in display settings
- - If you're using OneDrive, careful when you sync your Desktop and windows specific folders, you can face some problems.
+ - ⚠️ If you're using OneDrive, careful when you sync your Desktop and windows specific folders, you can face some problems.
 My advice is to avoid syncing windows default folders (like Desktop, Documents).
 Unsyc everything (Desktop, Documents...)
 Just use OneDrive as a cloud store like Google Drive.
 If you don't use it, you can uninstall it.
- - (Optional) sleep mode with or without screen lock [here](https://consumer.huawei.com/en/support/content/en-us15592807/#:~:text=Click%20the%20Windows%20icon%20and,Screen%20and%20Sleep%20to%20Never)
+ - 💤 Sleep mode with or without screen lock [here](https://consumer.huawei.com/en/support/content/en-us15592807/#:~:text=Click%20the%20Windows%20icon%20and,Screen%20and%20Sleep%20to%20Never)
- - (Desktop) if you have a 3200mhz RAM, and it runs bellow this frequency, activate XMP profile in the BIOS
+ - If you have a 3200mhz RAM, and it runs bellow this frequency, activate XMP profile in the BIOS
- - (Audio devices) if you have bluetooth and audio devices, you can sort them in audio settings -> use as default for both audio & communications
+ - 🎧 if you have bluetooth and audio devices, you can sort them in audio settings -> use as default for both audio & communications
- - (Audio) Deactivate lowering communication sounds in advanced audio settings.
+ - 🎧 Deactivate lowering communication sounds in advanced audio settings.

 ## 2. Software
 ### 2.1.
 Mainstream Software